AI Use Cases/Private Equity

 False positive reduction only holds if your team closes the feedback loop

-The 85-90% false positive reduction compounds over time only when IT staff consistently classify flagged anomalies as legitimate, suspicious, or confirmed threats and feed that back into the model.
-Firms where analysts skip classification-treating the dashboard as a read-only alert board-see accuracy plateau or degrade by month six.
+False-positive reduction compounds over time only when IT staff consistently classify flagged anomalies as legitimate, suspicious, or confirmed threats and feed that back into the model.
+Firms where analysts skip classification - treating the dashboard as a read-only alert board - see accuracy plateau or degrade by month six.
 The human review step in the workflow is not optional overhead; it is the mechanism that makes the system more precise than a generic SIEM.

 5. 5